lopezdsr/sql-query/hive_metastore.md

 SELECT * FROM employees LIMIT 10
 ```

-If you want to use more specific data types than those inferred by automatic schema detection, you can also specify the tabe schema explicitly:
+If you want to use more specific data types than those inferred by automatic schema detection, you can also specify the table schema explicitly:

 ```sql
 CREATE TABLE employees (